 These are films that force us to witness the abomination of conflict and hate: contrasting triumphalism and hero worship with the real horror of the human ability for destruction, bloodshed and trauma.
 While at the same time reflecting the inbuilt need of humans to survive at any cost.
 Consequently, delivering us films that are designed to make us uncomfortable.
 However, if we allow our modern sensibilities to stop filmmakers reflecting our darkest history, do we not also choose to forget the real horror of what we were, and still are capable of as humans.

 The Painted Bird

 Director: Václav Marhoul

-The Painted Bird is scheduled for release in UK cinemas and on-demand from the 11th September 2020.
+The Painted Bird is showing in UK cinemas and on-demand from the 11th September 2020.